KXGN-TV: Digital television transition

 Sturlaugson's most pressing challenge in the 2000s was leading the station through its costly upgrade to digital television.
 If not for the DTV Delay Act pushing the final cutoff date back by four months from February to June 2009, KXGN-TV would not have converted in a timely manner, as the equipment had not arrived by February.
 While many stations had a May 1, 2002, deadline to start a digital signal, KXGN-TV requested and received multiple extensions due to financial hardship.
 In 2008, the FCC had permitted it to convert to digital on VHF channel 5 instead of the originally allocated channel 10, a process that saved money but delayed installation of the facility.
 After the successful digital conversion, in September 2009, KXGN added a dedicated NBC subchannel, an idea Sturlaugson had discussed prior to the transition; Marks had previously signed KXGN up to carry the never-launched .2 Network in 2008.
+NBC programs were aired in pattern for the Mountain Time Zone; regional newscasts from KULR-TV in Billings, with the exception of the first hour of its morning newscast, Wake Up Montana, were also shown live.
 The station's various translators were converted to digital service by their operators in the years that followed; for instance, the retransmitters at Plevna were converted at the end of 2011, also expanding the reach of the NBC subchannel.